 The Boswells School.
 It is well received by both staff and students.’

 Mrs Page is a fully qualified Careers Advisor is a registered CDI (Careers Development Institute) professional with a Level 6 Diploma in Career Guidance and Development and is included on the National Careers Advisers register.
 She is in school full time, offers individual, impartial Careers interviews and is always available to offer help and support to students.
 Mrs Page is located in the Upper School Pastoral hub where students can make an appointment, access IT and research colleges, universities, apprenticeship and job opportunities.

 Raising the Participation Age is a government policy which increases the minimum age at which young people in England can leave learning.
-It means from summer 2013 students are required to participate in education, training or employment with training until the end of the academic year in which they turn 17 and from summer 2015 onwards until their 18th birthday.
+Please see further information on the government website link here.

 Careers Adviser – Mrs Paula Page

-Ms Page can be contacted at the school on 01245 264451, or alternatively use the contact form towards the bottom of this page.
+Mrs Page can be contacted at the school on 01245 264451, or alternatively use the contact form towards the bottom of this page.